Skip to main content

 Profile

-Dr Hedi Viterbo is Senior Lecturer (Associate Professor) in Law at Queen Mary University of London, as well as the Founder and Director of the Childhood, Law & Policy Network (CLPN).
+Dr Hedi Viterbo is Senior Lecturer (Associate Professor) in Law at Queen Mary University of London, as well as the founding director of the Childhood, Law & Policy Network (CLPN).
 His research examines legal issues concerning childhood, state violence, and sexuality from an interdisciplinary and global perspective.

 Previously, Dr Viterbo was Lecturer (Assistant Professor) in Law at the University of Essex, a Leverhulme Early Career Fellow at SOAS (University of London), a visiting scholar at Harvard Law School, and a visiting researcher at Columbia University.
 He received his PhD in Law from LSE, his LLM (summa cum laude) from Tel Aviv University, and is also a graduate of the latter’s 4-year Interdisciplinary Programme for Outstanding Students.